ibmruntimes/vsam.js/README.md

 * The first argument is a callback function containing an error object if the close operation failed.

-## Reading a record from a vsam dataset
+## Reading a record from a VSAM dataset

 ```js
 vsamObj.read((record, err) => {